Elorm-t/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 7 - There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important: A function that prints and returns the last digit of a number.

 Task 8 - I'm federal agent Jack Bauer, and today is the longest day of my life: A function tha prints every minute of a twenty four time of  the day.

+Task 9 - Learn your times table: A function that prints a nine times-table.